ElixirSeattle/tanx/README.md

 ### Updating the app

 To update the tanx app to reflect changes you have made, rebuild with a new version tag.
-For example, if your original build image was tagged `gcr.io/${PROJECT_ID}/tanx:v1`, you might do a new build as:
+To supply a version tag, pass a `_BUILD_ID` substitution into the build command.
+For example, to tag a build as `v2`, do this:

-    gcloud builds submit --config deploy/cloudbuild.yml \
+    gcloud builds submit --config deploy/build-tanx.yml \
       --substitutions _BUILD_ID=v2 .

 Now the new image `gcr.io/${PROJECT_ID}/tanx:v2` will be available in your